 So, what can we can do on the Self-Service side to make sure we’re being successful?

 From an organizational perspective, if you’re agreeing to embrace Self-Service, then you are agreeing to make some compromises on accuracy in certain areas.
-The goal is to be good enough to make business decisions, but Self-Service data can’t be held to the same standard that IT-Managed data is.
+The goal is to be good enough to make data-driven decisions, but Self-Service data can’t be held to the same standard that IT-Managed data is.
 The IT-Managed standard requires extensive effort to create a single source of truth.
 Self-Service isn’t a magic wand that lets you skip time developing those processes but delivers the same quality of data.
 There is some sacrifice in quality.
 That doesn’t mean the data is bad; it means the goal is that the data be good enough, not perfect.

 Community of Excellence